 Reimagining Atea: A redesign Across All Corporate Websites

 Atea, the leading IT infrastructure provider in the Nordics and Baltics, set out to modernize its decade-old corporate websites across multiple markets.
-I joined as a UX/UI designer to lead key parts of this large-scale redesign—aligning stakeholders, building scalable components, and delivering developer-ready UI in close collaboration with cross-functional team.
+I joined as a UX/UI designer to lead key parts of this large-scale redesign.
+Aligning stakeholders, building scalable components, and delivering developer-ready UI in close collaboration with cross-functional team.

-From Insights to Design
+From Research to Design

 To ensure quality, I ran design QA validation in test environments and created handover checklists for both designers and developers to support smooth implementation.